LuciMcD/Capstone-Project-MCDANIEL/README.md

 pip install -r requirements.txt

-### EDAnotebook.pynb
+### EDAnotebook.ipynb
 This jupyter notebook is running the Exploratory Data Analysis.
 There is summary statistics report and scatter plots showing correlations between the different variables.

-The charts included are.....and tell us....
+There are also two bar charts showing relationships in the data as well.
+Another file is also created called averaages.csv to be used in the model building process.
+So far we can see an increase in the number of veteran suicides over the time frame in the data.
+The following models will help to prove this to be correct or incorrect.

+### LinearRegressionModel.ipynb
+This notebook contains the linear regression model for this project.
+The goal of the model is to predict the number of veteran suicides in 2025 and beyond.

+### Another model

 Conclusion:.....